 Career readiness is the most broad-ranging and dynamic subject area in education today, which can make programming uniquely challenging.
 Confronted with hundreds of course options and minimal staffing, scaling educational opportunity for all students is difficult for any district - whether large and urban or small and rural.
 Join us to learn how blended or virtual instructional models can remove logistical barriers to student entry into career pathways and help you scale course options for every student without sacrificing instructional quality and the necessary hands-on practice for CTE.

-6:00- 8:00 p.m.
+6:00-8:00 p.m.
 Culminating Event

-"A Night in Carolina" Casual Dinner: \$10.00 fee per attendee
+"A Night in Carolina" Casual Dinner: \$10.00 fee per attendee at the beautiful Embassy Suites, Kingston Plantation, Myrtle Beach

 NOTES